AriSweedler/vim-notes/README.md

     git clone git@github.com:AriSweedler/vim-notes.git ~/.vim/pack/sweedler-notes

+And don't forget to install the helptags, also:

+    vim -u NONE -c "helptags ~/.vim/pack/sweedler-notes" -c q

 Haha that's literally it.
 Vim is pretty cool and so are you if you're installing my plugin.